 Select the type of machine best suited for the orchard, nursery, or field in which it will be used.
-Consider such factors as the power available to handling spray equipment, acreage, and topography.
+Consider such factors as the power available to handle spray equipment, acreage, and topography.
 Spray equipment should have enough pressure—whether straight hydraulic pressure or a combination of hydraulic pressure, air volume, and speed—to properly reach the tops of the largest trees.

 Concentrate, semiconcentrate, and speed sprayers have eliminated much of the labor involved with hand-type, high-pressure machines and have cut spray time.
 Travel speed is most important with concentrate, semiconcentrate, and speed sprayers because they have fixed outputs, and driving too fast means that not enough material covers the plants.
 From 90 to 120 feet per minute is about the proper speed when spraying mature trees.

 Air speed produced by the machine is very important.
 As the volume of air displaced is reduced, the air speed should be increased.
 Fans and engines of concentrate and semiconcentrate machines should be large enough to ensure moving about 7,000 to 10,000 cubic feet of air per minute at a speed of 85 to 140 miles per hour.

 To obtain the best from your equipment and materials remember the following.